Parry-Parry/dfNotes/dfNotes.md

 ### Polar

 Cartesian plots are the most familiar coords.
 But some data is naturally represented in different mappings.
-The most notable of these is **polar coordinates**, in which two values are mapped onto an *angle* $\theta$ and a *radius* $r$.
+The most notable of these is **polar coordinates**, in which two values are mapped onto an *angle* $θ$ and a *radius* $r$.

 This most widely used for data that originated from an angular measurement, but it can be used any time it makes sense for one of the axes to "wrap around" smoothly.
 The classic example is *radar data* obtained from a spinning dish, giving the reflection distance at each angle of the dish rotation.
 Similarly, wind data from weather stations typically records the direction and speed of the strongest gusts.